Slow travel in Norway4 mins read

 This is an example of an initiative being undergone by Norway.
 Today the residents of the countryside are generating more initiatives to preserve the countries ancient traditions.
 Locals join together and support each other to make the area become alluring for visitors.
 The nature of the countryside is mesmerisingly attractive you easily can travel at your own pace.

 Within these communities, you will discover everything from organic herbal production to courses in traditional food recipes.
 Also, artists who will willingly invite you into their gallery to view their work.
 More to the point, when experiencing the countryside there is a very successful story which is «Den gylne Omvei» or «The Golden Route, Inderøy» outside the city of Trondheim.
 This is the complete way to travel whilst getting to know the people in the area and backing local initiatives.

 For more information: http://dgo.no/?lang=en

-Ethical Travel Portal's experts are welcoming you to Norway and we will do our best to provide you with the basics and best tips of how to travel slow in Norway.
+Our experts at Ethical Travel Portal welcome you with open arms to Norway and we will endeavour to provide you with all the basics and finest tips on how to travel slowly in Norway.

 Sorry, the comment form is closed at this time.